 Intel TBB was first available as a commercial library from Intel in the summer of 2006, not long after Intel shipped its first dual-core processors.
 It provided a much needed comprehensive answer to the question “what must be fixed or added to C++ for parallel programming.”
 Intel TBB’s key programming abstraction for parallelism focused on programming in tasks, not threads.
 By also including a task-stealing scheduler, a thread-aware memory allocator, portable locks, global timestamps and concurrent variants of key STL types, Intel TBB truly provided what we needed to program for parallelism in C++.
 The first release was primarily focused on strict fork/join or loop-type data parallelism.

-We knew that the success of Intel TBB would be limited if it remained a proprietary solution.
-Even while we released v1.0, we were in discussions with early customers on the future direction of Intel TBB in both features and licensing.
+Intel knew that the success of Intel TBB would be limited if it remained a proprietary solution.
+Even while releasing v1.0, Intel was in discussions with early customers on the future direction of Intel TBB in both features and licensing.

 This customer feedback and encouragement led, only a year later, to version 2.0, which included a GPL v2 with the runtime exception version of both the source and binaries, as well as maintaining the availability of non-GPL binaries.
-Our customers had told us that this would maximize adoption, and the results have definitely shown they were right.
+Customers had said that this would maximize adoption, and the results have definitely shown they were right.

-Intel increased the staffing on Intel TBB, and we worked proactively to build a community to support the project and continued to innovate with new usage models and features over the next few years.
-We have been amazed and humbled by the response of customers like Adobe Systems, Avid, Epic Games, DreamWorks, and many others, along with that of our community members.
-We have a very large user community, and have had contributions that have led to Intel TBB being ported to many operating systems, platforms and processors.
+Intel increased the staffing on Intel TBB, and worked proactively to build a community to support the project and continued to innovate with new usage models and features over the next few years.
+We have been amazed and humbled by the response of customers like Adobe Systems, Avid, Epic Games, DreamWorks, and many others, along with that of community members.
+There is a very large user community, and it has had contributions that have led to Intel TBB being ported to many operating systems, platforms and processors.
 I appreciate Intel’s willingness to let us prove that an open source project initiated by us, and supporting non-x86 processors, not only made sense – but would be very popular with developers.
 We’ve definitely proven that!